tinfoilboy/atomizes/README.md

 # atomizes

 A header-only HTTP/1.1 request/response builder/parser.
-Depends only on C++11 and the standard library.
+Depends only on the C++11 standard library.

 ## Usage